surf-ori/dutch-sources/README.md

 ![OpenAIRE compatibility by type](img/oai_openaire_compatibility_by_type.png)

 ### Interactive datasource dashboard
 Open the notebook’s Step 18 cell to explore an ipywidgets/Plotly dashboard where universities can filter on their organisation and inspect datasource health, metadata compliance, and the latest volume snapshot (tables update alongside the charts for transparency).
+All selectors now support multi-select, there are range sliders for “research products by organisation/datasource”, and quick presets highlight common error scenarios (zero-product compatible sources, CRIS mismatch).
+Charts are displayed in a responsive grid that expands to double-width when screen real-estate is available.

 ---

 ## Operational Notes
 - **Agents**: Each section of the notebook acts like an “agent” (baseline scout, metrics harvester, datasource cartographer, snapshot scribe, viz painter).
 See `agents.md` for guidance on invoking just the portion you need.
+- **Dashboard shortcuts**: Use the “Quick focus” presets in the widget header to immediately highlight zero-product OpenAIRE-compatible datasources or CRIS compatibility mismatches without manually adjusting every filter.
 - **Zero-product datasources**: Visual sections list any datasources reporting zero total research products and exclude them from the charts.
-Use those console messages to notify repository managers of harvesting gaps.
+Use those console messages (or the dashboard preset) to notify repository managers of harvesting gaps.
 - **Checkpointing**: Long-running enrichment steps write temporary Excel files (e.g., `nl_orgs_openaire.tmp.xlsx`) every few organisations so work can resume if the notebook is interrupted.

 ---